Motility driven glassy dynamics in confluent epithelial monolayers: Results

 {\bf Comparison for varying $D_r$:} We finally study the dynamics at varying $D_r$, keeping $p_0$ and $v_0$ fixed, and compare it with the RFOT theory.
-Note that the plateau height in $Q(t)$ changes with varying $D_r$.
-Therefore, to study a range of $D_r$, we redefine $\tau$ as $Q(t=\tau)=0.1$.
-The definition does not change any of the physics.
-This implies that only $\tau_0$ will change from the previous value.
 To compare the simulation data from the RFOT theory prediction, we write Eq.~(\ref{rfotgeneral}) as